-Pittsburgh's only summer long festival of late night cult movies!
-Now in it's 11th year!
+Pittsburgh's only summer long festival of late night retro & cult movies!
+Now in it's 12th year!
+Accept no substitutes!

 Friday and Saturday nights at 10pm all summer long.
 Prize giveaways at each show.
 Tickets are $8 for general admission and $6 for seniors/students with ID/children under 17.
 All titles are digitally projected to ensure high quality picture and sound.

 "A boy who needs a friend finds a world that needs a hero in a land beyond imagination!"